 Mindfulness-based Cognitive Therapy (MBCT) & Mindfulness-based Stress Reduction (MBSR)

 Mindfulness-based Stress reduction and Mindfulness-based Cognitive Therapy are two extremely similar 8-week mindfulness courses and many people ask “What is the difference between MBCT and MBSR?”.
-This page aims to provide a more thorough answer to that question than is often provided as it partly depends on who you do the course with and where you do it.
-Broadly speaking however, MBCT & MBSR are 95% the same (depending on who teaches them and how they teach) and for most people either course will provide the same benefit.
+This page aims to provide a more thorough answer to that question than is often provided as it partly depends on whether you do the course in a healthcare setting or not.
+Broadly speaking however, MBCT & MBSR are 95% the same and for most people either course will provide the same benefit.

 What MBCT and MBSR have in Common